 SVV is stable at pH 3.0.

-Length of genome (Hales et al., 2008): c.
-7,310 nt (5'-UTR: 666 nt; ORF: 6546 nt; 3'-UTR: 71 nt).
-5' UTR contains a type IV IRES.
-The predicted folding of the 3'-UTR reveals two stem-loops with the potential to form a kissing-loop structure.
+Genome (Hales et al., 2008): c.
+7,310 nt (5′-UTR: 666 nt; ORF: 6546 nt; 3′-UTR: 71 nt).
+5′-UTR contains a type IV IRES.
+The predicted folding of the 3′-UTR reveals two stem-loops with the potential to form a kissing-loop structure.
 This type of structure has been shown to be important in enterovirus replication.
 The location of the cre has not been identified.

-The deduced polyprotein has a length of 2,181 aa.
+The deduced polyprotein is of 2,181 aa.
 There is a leader polypeptide of unknown function.
 It lacks both catalytic residues, present in the aphtho- and erboviruses, which are necessary for proteolytic activity and zinc finger/tyrosine-phosphorylation motifs present in the cardioviruses.
 1AB possesses a myristoylation signal at its amino-terminus and is cleaved to VP4 and VP2.
-2A is a short FMDV-like polypeptide with NPG↓P motif.
+2A is a short foot-and-mouth disease virus-like polypeptide with NPG↓P motif.

 Only a single type, Seneca Valley virus 1 (SVV-1), has been recognized.